grafana/agent/docs/sources/flow/reference/components/loki.process.md

 adds `msg="app1 log line"` into the extracted map.

-The fourth stage uses the LogQL selector to only execute on lines where `applbl="qux"; that means it won't match on any of our input, and the nested json stage does not run.
+The fourth stage uses the LogQL selector to only execute on lines where `applbl="qux"`; that means it won't match on any of our input, and the nested json stage does not run.

 The fifth stage drops any entries from on lines where `applbl` is set to